 This cake is fun because you mix together the dry ingredients, then take out 1/2 a cup of those dry crumbs to sprinkle on the top of the batter, which makes a sugary streusel topping.
 I had never met a cake like this before.

+This cake ends up looking a little different every time I make it (see this cake on our cake site here).
 I am normally a “center of the cake” kind of girl when I cut myself a piece of cake.
 But with this cake, I loved the edge pieces.
-Some of the streusel bakes down along the sides as you can see above there.
+Some of the streusel bakes down along the sides.
 Double the streusel in one piece of cake.
 Heaven.

 Glorified Gingerbread Cake